BrandenSoropia/react-native-appsflyer/README.md

 **XCode 12.4**
 - ✅ Simulator - Builds.
 AppsFlyer init shows success and reports organic attributions.
-- ❌ Device - Fails build with message:
+- ❌ Device - Failed build with same AppsFlyer issue as above.
-> ```In /Users/brandensoropia/Library/Developer/Xcode/DerivedData/ReactNativeAppsflyer-aqckwkdpnacpiwfgqrmtxiosvotv/Build/Products/Debug-iphoneos/AppsFlyerLib.framework/AppsFlyerLib(AFSDKDevice.o), building for iOS, but linking in object file built for Mac Catalyst, file '/Users/brandensoropia/Library/Developer/Xcode/DerivedData/ReactNativeAppsflyer-aqckwkdpnacpiwfgqrmtxiosvotv/Build/Products/Debug-iphoneos/AppsFlyerLib.framework/AppsFlyerLib' for architecture arm64```

-### Flipper-Folly Enabled
+### Flipper-Folly Enabled only

 **XCode 12.5.1**
 - ❌ Simulator - Fails build.
 Same AppsFlyer error message as above.
-But also various some Flipper-Folly errors too
+But also various some Flipper-Folly errors too.
 - ❌ Device - Fails build.
 Same AppsFlyer error message as above, but not Flipper-Folly errors.

 **XCode 12.4**
 - ❌ Simulator - Fails build only due to Flipper-Folly issue.
+- ❌ Device - Failed build with same AppsFlyer issue as above.

+### “Build Active Architecture Only” to all “Yes”, with Flipper-Folly disabled

+**Both XCode 12.4 and XCode 12.5.1**
+- ❌ Device - Failed build with same AppsFlyer issue as above.

+### Ignore `arm64`, with Flipper-Folly disabled

+**XCode 12.4 and XCode 12.5.1**
-- ❌ Device -
+- ❌ Device - Failed build with same AppsFlyer issue as above.